 - Then move down to the next item and repeat.
 If the next biggest item was your power bills, when did you last switch to the lowest cost supplier?

 - You then ask yourself (and your spouse) for each significant item: did I (or we) get happiness / life energy / great memories / knowledge from that spending?
 In other words, did you get real value from it?

 - You spend less than your income.
+You are aiming to save 50+% of your net pay.
 Even if you are totally skint, you pay yourself first and take say £1 at the start of the month and put it in a jar marked “Financial Freedom Fund” or something that tickles you and captures your imagination.
 Next month you double that amount…and double it again the next month…soon it will be real money.

 - Next month you tot up your spending again…congratulating yourself that your this month’s total spending is slightly smaller and you are slightly happier….then rinse and repeat as many times as it takes for your new habits to sink in.

 - In the early days, the act of saving something (anything) is far more important than the amount.
 You are building a habit that will eventually become your automatic pilot.

 - And finally, if you feel internal resistance at any of these stages, you bitchslap your inner procrastinator and JUST DO IT.

 - You don’t need to buy an app or download a piece of software.
 The entire purpose is NOT to automate this step.
 You want to make recording your spending conscious and deliberate.
 You are trying to make it harder to spend on automatic pilot.

 - You don’t need to carry around a notebook and a pen to record every item plus an observation of your emotional state in your mindfulness journal (although you can if you want to).